Francesco-Zeno-Costanzo/hyloa/docs/usage.rst

 Using the package
 ===========================

-To start the hysteresis loop analysis graphical interface, use the command:
+To start the hyloa graphical interface, use the command:

 .. code-block:: bash